Luka-R-Lukacevic/prosperity2/backtester/README.md

 when you upload your algorithm).
 We have not touched this part of [Niklas](https://github.com/n-0/backtest-imc-prosperity-2023), so it might need additional debugging.

 ## General usage
-Add the csv's from IMC to the training folder and adjust if necessary the constant `TRAINING_DATA_PREFIX` to the full path of `training` directory on your system, at the top of `backtester.py`.
+There is a folder called `training` with the csv files for all rounds.
+You can adjust `TRAINING_DATA_PREFIX` to the full path of `training` directory on your system, at the top of `backtester.py`.
+Leaving it as is should work fine for simply downloading this repo.

-Import your Trader at the top of `backtester.py` (in the repo the Trader from `dontlooseshells.py` is used).
+No import your Trader at the top of `backtester.py` (in the repo the Trader from `current_algo.py` is used).
+It might be easier to understand the changes needed to be made when going from the uploadable version to the local version to consider the file `no_trades_algo.py`.
-Then run
+Now run
 ```bash
 python backtester.py
 ```